thequang-ntq/Chatbot-Summary-ntq/README.md

 - After that, open setup file and install it.

 3. Install VS CODE
-- Follow this video:
+- Follow the video in this link:
 ```bash
  https://code.visualstudio.com/learn/get-started/basics

 ```

-3. Clone this github repository app
+4. Clone this github repository app
 - Open a folder in your computer you want to add this app.
 - Open git (in step 2), then type: